ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).

 In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 1 ("Request inconsistent with the current roles").

 If the KDC cannot retrieve the 'kdcchallenge' associated with this Client (see {{token-post}}), the KDC MUST reply with a 4.00 (Bad Request) error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter.
 In such a case the KDC MUST store the newly generated value as the 'kdcchallenge' value associated with this Client, replacing the currently stored value (if any).

 Otherwise, the handler checks that the authentication credential specified in the 'client_cred' field is valid for the group identified by GROUPNAME.
 That is, the handler checks that the authentication credential is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
 If that cannot be successfully verified, the handler MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 2 ("Authentication Credential incompatible with the group configuration").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 2 ("Authentication credential incompatible with the group configuration").

 Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, by using the authentication credential specified in the 'client_cred' field, as well as the same way considered in {{gid-post}} and defined by the specific application profile (REQ14).
 If the PoP evidence does not pass verification, the handler MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 3 ("Invalid Proof-of-Possession evidence").

 If all verifications succeed, the handler performs the following actions.